 Learn all about choosing an estate agent and compare estate agent fees HERE.

-Although 5% is the minimum amount needed to put towards a mortgage, there are several reasons why it could be of benefit to save more:
+Althoguh 5% is the minimum amount needed to put towards a mortgage, there are several reasons why it could be of benefit to save more:

 When you apply for your first mortgage, the lender will assess your affordability.
 They will look at your annual salary (which you will have to evidence with bank statements and/or payslips) alongside any other income you receive.
-The company will compare them against all of your outgoings such as credit card and loan repayments, household bills, entertainment, car running costs, childcare, travel and even your weekly shopping bill.
+They will compare them against all of your outgoings such as credit card and loan repayments, household bills, entertainment, car running costs, childcare, travel and even your weekly shopping bill.
 They will want to know about ALL your expenditures.

 Lenders will also ‘stress test’ your ability to keep up with payments if your circumstances were to change such as if you lost your job.
 They will also consider what would happen if interest rates were to rise.